- Ingrown toenails occur when the edges or corners of the nail grow into the skin next to the nail.

 - pushing skin away from the toenail edge with a cotton ball soaked in olive oil

-- using over-the-counter medicines, like Tylenol, for the pain
+- using over-the-counter medicines, like acetaminophen (Tylenol), for the pain

 - applying a topical antibiotic to prevent infection

-- Trim your toenails straight across and make sure that edges do not curve in.
+- Trim your toenails straight across and make sure that the edges do not curve in.

 - Avoid cutting toenails too short.